garfix/nli-go/doc/remarks.md

+# 2020-10-06

+Before, I had introduced names for objects in the blocks world, like "the blue cube".
+So that I could use these names in the answers.
+However, SHRDLU generates these names based on these distinguishing characteristics.
+Since I can do that too, now, I thought it would be nice to remove the names from the blocks database.
+And it worked!

+For this to work I had to introduce the predicate `shape`, which is always the same as `type`, except when type is a block and its dimensions are the same; then it is a cube.

 # 2020-10-05

 I fininished interaction 18!
 Today I cleaned up the generation grammar, by using the technique that each rule could be used only once with a particular binding.